varunkumardev/amitmerchant1990.github.io/_posts/2019-6-10-invokable-classes-php.md

 ---
 layout: post
-title: Invokable classes in PHP
+title: A closer look at Invokable classes in PHP
 categories: [PHP]
 ---